zoopfoot/druid/README.md

 	* WxWidgets (http://www.wxwidgets.org/)
 	* The SerialUI source code (http://flyingcarsandstuff.com/projects/serialui/)

+On Ubuntu 16.04 you'll need:

+sudo apt-get install libboost-thread-dev libwxgtk3.0-dev libtiff5-dev arduino

+Though these are yet to be proven to work.
+YMMV.

 You'll probably be able to get the first two as pre-compiled packages, for your Linux distro, though I had some trouble getting things working with CygWin under Windows (got it working under linux though, which is how I compiled the Win versions--see http://flyingcarsandstuff.com/2013/03/adventures-of-a-linux-guy-building-windows-programs/)

 The makefile is configured to search for the SerialUI includes in the same parent directory as the source you're building here (in ../SerialUI/includes) -- you can dump the source there, or change the makefile.